 With the support of The Kresge Foundation, Governors State University (GSU) and its community college partners developed the Dual Degree Program (DDP) to create a guided pathway for community college students to earn quality, accessible, and affordable associate and bachelor's degrees.
 The DDP is called "dual degree" because it assists students in the completion of their associate degree, and then enables them to transfer seamlessly to GSU, or another university, to complete the bachelor's degree.
-Today, GSU and DDP's 17 Chicagoland community college partners have assisted hundreds of students with college completion.
-Ninety percent of DDP students transferring to GSU have either graduated or are currently enrolled and on track to graduate.
+Today, GSU and DDP's 17 Chicagoland community college partners have assisted over one thousand students with college completion.
+Over 86% of DDP students transferring to GSU have either graduated or are currently enrolled and on track to graduate.

 Dual Degree Program students are eligible to join the program once they are enrolled full-time at one of the 17 partnering community colleges.
 Dual Degree Program students have the benefit of locking in the current GSU tuition rate for up to four semesters after transferring.
 Eligible DDP students may also apply for a DDP scholarship, which cover full tuition and fees for four consecutive semesters, allowing students to earn their bachelor's degree debt free.
 Students have access to a DDP Transfer Specialist as soon as they join the DDP, providing intensive advising during their time at the community college.
 A requirement of the DDP is that students attend full time at both the community college and university.
 Study after study has shown that full time attendance increases student success.